MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-application-guard/faq-md-app-guard.md

 ### Why doesn't the container fully load when device control policies are enabled?

-Allow-listed items must be configured as "allowed" in the Group Policy Object ensure AppGuard works properly.
+Allow-listed items must be configured as "allowed" in the Group Policy Object to ensure AppGuard works properly.

 Policy: Allow installation of devices that match any of these device IDs
 - `SCSI\DiskMsft____Virtual_Disk____`